UndeadZed/Equus/README.md

 I started this project to learn more about automation, simulation and neural networks

+# Udacity Self driving sim

+Please note that this part is for the [udacity/self-driving-sim](https://github.com/udacity/self-driving-car-sim)

 # Requirements

 for this version you need to install the [udacity/self-driving-sim](https://github.com/udacity/self-driving-car-sim) it is also recommended that you install version 2 since it is the version that I have used for this project